Ian Thomson, Dante’s Divine Comedy; A Journey Without End, Head of Zeus, £18.99, 2018, reviewed by Stoddard Martin

 Thomson traces the afterlife of Dante and his work not only in literature – Blake, Byron Beckett, Borges all figure – but in art.
 Here Blake figures too, also Henry Fuseli, Gustave Doré and Robert Rauschenberg, whose representations of Inferno cantos contributed to a Dante vogue in the 1960s.
 In film beyond Pasolini, Thomson cites works by Zeffirelli and Peter Greenaway.
 In music well-known Romantic works from Liszt’s Dante Symphony to operas on Inferno subjects such as Gianni Schicchi get less focus – Thomson reaches more easily to sounds from his own generation, as said.
 Gabriele D’Annunzio, who commissioned Riccardo Zandonai to orchestrate his Francesca da Rimini in 1914, is confined to a category of ‘dilettante of sensations’.

-D’Annunzio’s ardour for italianità was galvanising for his country in the first third of the 20th century, but Thomson is drawn among Dante enthusiasts of that era more to the Marxist Antonio Gramsci.
+D’Annunzio’s ardour for italianità was galvanising for his country in the first third of the 20th century, but Thomson is drawn among Dante enthusiasts of that era more to the Marxist Antonio Gramsci, whom Fascists imprisoned, precipitating his death.
 D’Annunzio, whom Mussolini feared as a rival, was by contrast treated as ‘a decayed tooth that one must cover in gold’; a return to viewing him as great national poet may be in train now as Italy draws further away from times in which so many played ambiguous roles.
 Thomson is less partisan about the period of the Risorgimento, pointing out how as Italy finally came together as a nation and adopted a language that Dante above all had fashioned, a Dante statue went up ‘in every village piazza’.

 A last chapter is devoted to other major aspects of Dante’s legacy, notably in Florence.
 Boccaccio, Lorenzo da Medici, Savonarola and Machiavelli all appear before Thomson’s gaze.
 Does Dante’s critique of the church in his day qualify him as a precursor to Luther, as some believe, or as a Lollard avant la lettre, as some Anglo protestants would have it?
 After countering both of these hypotheses, our guide retires into the personal.
 Via memory of his own discovery of Dante when living in Rome in the early 1980s, he ends with a tribute to an aunt – a refugee from Stalin’s invasion of the Baltics – who went to Florence with an intention of studying the Comedy and painting but fell into ‘paranoid fantasies, bizarre thoughts and hallucinations [which] marked the beginning of a disintegration’ from which she never recovered.